fadden/fdraw/docs/manual.md

 of optimizing the center-fill of large circles.
 Outline circles were added by inserting JSR PLOT at key points, and could perhaps be faster.

+The best way to accelerate circle drawing is to not draw a full circle.
+Instead, draw an approximation of a circle using a series of lines.
+This is a common technique when using 3D graphics hardware, as they are generally geared toward polygon rendering.
+Outline circles would see a significant improvement, with some reduction in quality.

 ### Drawing Lines with Indexed Byte-Arrays ###